floeplala/BMW-F20-KOMBI-Cluster-Bench-testing/README.md

 Of course you don't have to use the same board that I used, or even a board at all.
 You can just have a look at the ino-file and use this as a source for your own project.

 The instrument cluster needs a continuous flow of CAB bus data, otherwise it will turn off quite quickly.
 Furthermore, it needs some reassuring messages from other modules, otherwise all kinds of warnings will appear.
 I used dumps from the CAN bus of my own car (BMW F45) to gather most of the needed data to get it going.
+Also, LoopBunny placed a lot of useful information about CAN bus frames on his website (thanks!): https://loopybunny.co.uk/CarPC/k_can.html

 There is a lot to improve and also a lot more to tell, but this should be a nice start.
 Feel free to comment or ask some questions.
 I am always interested in similar projects from other people.